jamesmontemagno/monkey-cache/README.md

 A full breakdown of performance can be found in the performance.xlsx.
 When dealing with a small amount of records such as inserting under 50 records, the performance difference between each provider is negligible and it is only when dealing with a large amount of records at a single time that you should have to worry about the provider type.

+## Azure DevOps

+You can follow the full project here: https://dev.azure.com/jamesmontemagno/MonkeyCache

 **Build Status**: ![](https://jamesmontemagno.visualstudio.com/_apis/public/build/definitions/00ee1525-d4f2-42b3-ab63-16f5d8b8aba0/6/badge)

 **NuGets**